What1s1ove/bs-content-challenge/lint-your-project-with-github-actions/lint-your-project-with-github-actions.md

 ### Style Lint

 [Stylelint](https://stylelint.io/) is a mighty, modern linter that helps you avoid errors and enforce conventions in your styles.

+I use a simple example in which I just extend the config from the recommended.
+But even with this couple of lines we will protect our styles.

+Stylelint supports a huge number of configuration options.
+Be sure to check the [documentation](https://stylelint.io/user-guide/configure) to find the rules that fit your project.

 ```
 npm install stylelint stylelint-config-standard -DE